 If it was your first time in the city, as it was for me, you’d think the city was alive and kicking every night, contrary to the visitor that had told me earlier in the day that the city was a “ghost town after 6 PM.”
 But a few decades before I danced the night away with bankers, shop owners, and business travelers at The Harp, Belfast was short of a battle ground.

 The start of the decades-long sectarian conflict remains slightly disputed, since the beginning of the fighting between Northern Irish Protestants, also known as Loyalists or Unionists, and Catholics, known as Republicans or Nationalists, coincided with the Civil Rights’ movement against the discrimination of Catholics in the 1960s.
-The conflict, which has become to be known as The Troubles, dragged on for 30 gruesome years as paramilitary groups took up arms, wreaking havoc on Belfast and the nearby City of Derry, spilling over into the Republic of Ireland and even England.
+The conflict, which has come to be known as The Troubles, dragged on for 30 gruesome years as paramilitary groups took up arms, wreaking havoc on Belfast and the nearby City of Derry, and spilling over into the Republic of Ireland and even England.

 The days when residents of Belfast were terrorized by warfare during the Troubles have thankfully come to a close with the signing of the Good Friday Agreement, but ripples of tension can still be felt today throughout the city.
 20 years after the end of the conflict and as efforts beyond policy-makers to reconcile have faltered, the arts have become a means for residents of Belfast to ration with the impact of the Troubles on their lives.